Roshan-Poudel/Network-Ports-and-Service-Protocol/README.md

 # Network-Ports-and-Service-Protocol
 I have Curated list of Major Networking Ports and Service that operate in them.
+To prepare this, Comprehensive Research was carried out on de-facto sources like [Shodan](https://shodan.io/)

 Feel Free to Submit Pull Request For commitment

 | Network Port       | Service                                            |
 | -----------------  |    ---------------------------------------         |